golddranks/binary_macros/README.md

 # binary_macros
 Rust macros for decoding base64 and hexadecimal -like encodings from string literals to [u8] literals at compile-time.

-Version 1.0.0 Tested and working on stable Rust.
+Version 0.6 is intended to have stable interface.
+Releasing 1.0 later.
+Tested and working on stable Rust.
 The first supported version is 1.15.0.
 Bug reports, pull requests etc. welcome!

-Why is these macros useful?
+Why are these macros useful?
 Let's say you want to include a binary blob inside your crate, a public key, for example.
 You can do that with the `include_bytes!()` macro from the Rust `std`.
 However, editing, viewing and copy-pasting raw binary blobs is hard!
 There is a reason public keys are often distributed as base64.
 On the other hand, if you include text with the `include_str!()` macro, you'll have to decode it runtime.
 Why defer it to runtime if you can do it compile-time?

 To get started, include this in your Cargo.toml dependencies: